 If you find your call queues are too long, perhaps the time has come to hire more agents.
 This means spending more money, of course, but the investment is well worth it to retain paying customers.

 You may need to reschedule shifts and breaks to accommodate busier times.
 For example, if multiple agents tend to take their lunch during periods of high demand, start switching them around.

 4. Expecting Customers to Repeat Details

 This may seem like a small part of a call, but asking customers to repeat details they have already given is another of the most common call center agent mistakes.

-Not only does this suggest that the agent in question is paying no attention, it also implies your system needs work.
+Not only does this suggest the agent in question is paying no attention, but it also implies your system needs work.

 Ideally, agents should have access to the customer’s information immediately so they can concentrate on resolving the issue instead of becoming confused by basic details.

 You need call center software that will track customers’ data and equip agents with everything they need to deliver personalized, accurate service — without needing customers to repeat themselves.